ChaitanyaAS/QR_Detection_1pharma/README.md

 ## 📖 Project Overview

 The primary objective of this project is to solve the detection challenge by identifying all QR codes in a given image and outputting their bounding box coordinates.

-The solution is built using the `ultralytics` library, leveraging a pre-trained YOLOv8n model which is subsequently fine-tuned on a custom-annotated dataset derived from the competition's training images.
+The **bonus challenge** extends this by:

+1. **Decoding the QR Content** – converting the QR code black/white modules into actual text or numbers (e.g., "B12345").
+2. **Classifying the Content** – identifying the type of information stored (e.g., batch number, manufacturer code, serial number).

-- **Model:** YOLOv8n (nano version)
+- **Detection Model:** YOLOv8n (nano version)
 - **Framework:** PyTorch (via `ultralytics`)
+- **Bonus Decoder:** Custom Python script to extract and classify QR contents.

 ---

 ## 📂 Repository Structure

-The project is organized following the recommended hackathon structure for clarity and reproducibility:

 ```

-├── README.md                \# This instruction file
+├── README.md                       # This instruction file
-├── requirements.txt         \# List of all Python libraries needed
+├── requirements.txt                # List of all Python libraries needed
-├── train.py                 \# The script used to train the model from scratch
+├── train.py                        # Script to train the YOLO model from scratch
-├── infer.py                 \# The primary script for running inference for the official submission
+├── infer.py                         # Primary script for detection inference
+├── bonus_infer.py                  # Bonus script: QR content decoding & classification
-├── visual\_test.py           \# An optional script for visual demonstration
+├── visual_test.py                  # Optional script for visual demonstration
 │
 └── weights/
-└── best.pt              \# The final, trained model weights for inference
+└── best.pt                     # Final trained model weights

 ````